PAI-Tech/PAI-BOT-JS-MODULE-TEMPLATE/readme.md

 # PAI-BOT Base module

- > Description     : use this project to write your own module
+ > Description     : use this project as a bse project to write your own module

  > Author          : Ron Fridman